bacardibryant/NimbleSchedule-API-Mono-Client/README.md

 and parse the results into .NET objects and collections for later use in your application.

 ###How is it written?
-This project is written using Visual Studio for Mac.
+This project is written using Visual Studio for macOS.
 Because the .NET native and Mono implementations of C# differ slightly, the code between this library and our
 <a href="https://github.com/xnodeoncode/NimbleSchedule-API-Client" target="_blank">NimbleSchedule-API-Client</a>
-(written using Visual Studio Preview for Mac) is somewhat different.
+is somewhat different.

 ###How to use it?